Q: Who are we and what is the purpose?

 Q: Trapping is recreation, is it not?

 A: It’s difficult to understand why a hobby continues on Montana’s public lands that causes such brutal indiscriminate suffering, such collateral damage, cannot logistically be regulated, is costly to Montana and endangers people and their pets.
-Animals can live for days in pain and terror before a predator gets them, they die from the elements, starvation or dehydration, or a trapper comes along with a club to beat them to death, drown them, stomp on their chests until their lungs collapse, sic their dogs on them, anything goes.
+Trapped animals can live for days in pain and terror before a predator gets them, they die from the elements, starvation or dehydration, or a trapper comes along with a club to beat them to death, drown them, stomp on their chests until their lungs collapse, sic their dogs on them.
+Trapped wolves are the only ones that are required to be killed by gunshot.
 In order to try and escape, animals tear or chew off their paws once they go numb in the traps.
 Underwater traps, used for mink, otter and beaver, slowly drown the panicking animal.
 Trappers say the number one reason they trap is for fun and at what cost to everything else?

 Q: How about traps be set farther away from the public or increase setbacks for traps from trails?

 A: Having traps and snares farther away from likely encounters with other outdoor recreationists does not eliminate the indiscriminate trapping, injury and deaths of tens of thousands of animals.
 Hunting dogs will still continue to get caught and killed in traps.
 Traps set farther away fosters the secrecy in trapping.
 It would make it even more difficult for the limited and inadequate number of wardens to try to monitor and lessens the ability for nontargets to be discovered, released unharmed or potentially receive medical rehabilitative care.
 Trapping farther away promotes animal suffering by facilitating trappers checking their trap lines even less often.
-Setbacks, the distance traps are from trails only applies to species classified as furbearers.
-FWP does not have the authority over the trapping of predators and nongame.
+Setbacks, the distance traps are from trails only applied to species classified as furbearers.
+FWP does not have the authority over predators and nongame.
 That’s the bailiwick under the Department of Livestock.
-Therefore, traps and snares can and are placed directly on trails for these species.
+For the Montana 2016/2017 Furbearer Trapping Proposals, the Wildlife Commissioners changed the trap setbacks from designated roads, trails, trailheads, etc. to apply for trapping ALL, including predators and nongame!
+Some trappers either say they trap so far away no pets will get caught whereas others complain about the setbacks claiming those trails are what are used by the wildlife more frequently in winter.

 Q: Isn't trapping Montana's heritage and tradition?